Orthotics - Proper Fit

 Remove or cut out any elastic band attached to the tongue of a sport shoe.
 This can interfere or pop the orthotic out of good alignment as you walk.

 Dr. Stark’s Custom Orthotics have a semi-rigid shell that flexes when you walk.
-This is important because your foot flexes as you walk.
+This is important because it mimics how your foot flexes as you walk.

 To ensure this proper fit, first remove the insole of the shoe.
 Put your orthotic on top of the removed insole for measuring purposes.